andres-ortizl/dotfiles/README.md

 ### Problems

-In case the network widget is not working use `ip addr` to find your wireless modem, then :
+In case the network widget is not working use `ip addr` to find your interface, then :

 ```python
 #Open the file ../qtile/settings/widget.py :